georgeartem/transcendence/README.md

 ---

 **Note: Spivack’s Ω-field (topological complexity density)**
 >Ω-field maps directly to the base φ matrix proposed here.
 His threshold emergence (Ω > 10⁶ bits) corresponds to the decoherence boundary where the matrix collapses into local binaries.
 The π√2 transcendence constant provides the geometric mechanism for tunneling back into φⁿ.
-Ongoing collaboration in progress.*

 **Note on Testing Campbell's Simulation Theory**
 # Example: The Blue Pen Experiment - Does "Blue" Form a π√2 Thought Wave?